dayarthvader/message_processor/docs/system_design.md

 1. From the above comparison the favourable choice seems to be option 4.
 We can implement the same for this round and measure the performance and capacity at various scales.
 2. Use construct a pool of worker threads.
 3. Let one thread schedule the jobs for the workers with the help of a queue.
 4. Worker threads pick a job, each job lasting one session.
+5. Worker threads write messages to temporary files on the disk and schedule filenames for concatenation.
+6. File accumulator thread accumulates all temporary files.

 ## Application interface.
 1. Client-generated client-id to be used by the client for client identification.
 UUID or timestamp based IDs?